-- counselling and mental health - disability issues
+- counselling and mental health

+- disability issues

-- money and funding - residential life and wellbeing.
+- money and funding

+- wellbeing and welfare.

 You can make an individual appointment or just pop in to our daily drop-in sessions.

 Student Services can also provide letters confirming student status for a variety of purposes, which can be requested by logging on to SAMIS: www.bath.ac.uk/services/register-as-a-student-of-the-university-and-update-your-details